joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 So there Burt sat, waiting and recovering, healing towards a slightly less dysfunctional state, even if it would take months or years for Burt to feel better again.

 It wasn't very exciting, but it wasn't boring either.
-Burt just slept through the whole process because his brain was still pretty broken.
+Burt just slept through the whole process as he slowly got better.

 Bee-bee-arr continued doing its job, sorting out and fixing things so it could wake Burt up again when things were ready.